Chrisdd3365/NearDiscovery/README.md

 - Locations: To allow the user to mark differents types of locations on a map and to get directions to these locations with user location as the starting point.

-- Favorites: to allow the user to add or to remove a selected place from the list of the favorites places.
+- Favorites: To allow the user to add or to remove a selected place from the list of the favorites places.

 ## Others functionnalities: